All interested faculty are welcome to join our team and we encourage you to contact Director Shideh Dashti for initial information and orientation.

 Note that our seed grantees will also receive support from an IRT research associate on team formation and proposal preparation efforts.

 All affiliated faculty (particularly within the college of engineering and applied sciences) are encouraged to submit a two-page “scope of work” document in addition to a 2-page CV per person for all principal investigators.
 The “scope of work” document should detail how you are proposing to use the seed funds, the names and affiliations of your collaborators, how your proposed activities support and relate to the three themes of the IRT, funding opportunities that you plan to explore, and your proposed timeline for spending the grant.
-The first round of applications closes on Oct.
-30 at 5 p.m. mountain time.
+The first round of applications for the fall series closes on Oct.
+29 at 5 p.m. mountain time.